Learn more about how the Rock Class 101 site works and where to start if you are a beginner, intermediate, or advanced player.

 The big take away from this course, is that you'll gain the ability to determine, on your own, which fingerpicking approach to use depending on the content of the material you are playing.
 In turn, you'll begin to develop your own style for fingerpicking.

-You can continue your fingerpicking study by diving into the Level 1 and 2 Songs (upper to middle half of page).
+You can continue your fingerpicking study by diving into the Level 1 and 2 Songs.
 Here are 3 songs to consider starting off with:

 |Ode to Joy||Can be played with either a 3 or 4 finger approach|